AdamMena/MyComputerWebsite/myWebsite/README.md

-# Make sure to have nodeJS and node package manager(npm) installed.
+# Make sure to have NodeJS and node package manager(npm) installed.

 Launch the program using the command "npm run dev".